trason-trail-races/oer/raceinfo.md

 All races start at the <a target="_blank" href="http://tinyurl.com/StonesBrew">Stone's Brew</a> 24482 Main Street, Foresthill, CA.

-From I-80 take the Auburn/Foresthill exit, continue east on the Auburn Ravine Road/Foresthill Road for 17 miles.
+From I-80 take the Auburn/Foresthill exit, continue east on the Auburn Ravine Road/Foresthill Road for 16.8 miles.
+Turn right onto Main Street(runs parallel to Foresthill Road), then proceed about 0.20 of a mile.
 The start at the Stone's Brew will be on the right.

 <hr>